 The financial statement is prepared based on Ledger Balance.
 Ledger is also called the king of all books.

-The features of the Ledger are as follows:
+The 7 important features of the Ledger are as follows:

 - Each account in Ledger will have separate headings.

 - Account transactions are recorded in a specific table.